cybernetics/JTemplate/README.md

 The optional `ResponseMapping` annotation associates a template document with a method result.
 If specified, `TemplateEncoder` is used to apply the template to the return value to produce the final response.
 Otherwise, the return value is automatically serialized as JSON using the `JSONEncoder` class.

-For example, the following class might be used to implement a service that performs the simple statistical calculations discussed in the previous section:
+For example, the following class might be used to implement a service that performs the simple statistical calculations discussed in the previous section.
+The static `mapOf()` and `entry()` methods are provided by `DispatcherServlet` to help simplify map creation:

     @WebServlet(urlPatterns={"/math/*"}, loadOnStartup=1)
     public class MathServlet extends DispatcherServlet {